nus-cs2103-AY2223S1/tp/docs/team/kok-je.md

     * Justification: Observe the overall trend of employee performance and make talent development decisions.
     * Highlights: Display individual rating values beside each node, prevent multiple ratings per day, sort ratings by date.
 * **Existing Features**
-  * Made improvements to the `Add` class - variable arguments `varags` for non-compulsory fields.
+  * Made improvements to the `Add` class - variable arguments for non-compulsory fields.
   * Fixed multiple bugs (Refer to #84, #200, #227, #242).

 #### Contributions to the UG